 Wheat forage yield

 In this study, the wheat forage yield was higher in the sole cropping system than in bi-cropping systems and this was likely because the sowing density was twice as high in the sole cropping system compared with in the bi-cropping systems.
 The sowing density in bi-cropping systems were reduced by half of their sole cropping as a strategy to achieve complementarity and improved resource-use (Fradgley et al. 2013).
 Similar findings have been reported from other bi-cropping studies designed with 50:50 replacements (Jamshidi 2011; Sadeghpour and Jahanzad 2012).
-In 2016, the HI in the sole cropping was 8% higher than in the bi-cropping system, demonstrating an advantage in terms of wheat grain production rather than wheat dry matter.
+In 2016, the HI in the sole cropping was 8% higher than that in the bi-cropping system, demonstrating an advantage of the sole cropping in terms of wheat grain production rather than wheat dry matter production.
 Similar findings were reported by Ghanbari-Bonjar (2000) and Singh and Aulakh (2017) in wheat/faba bean and wheat/chickpea crop mixtures.
 In 2015, the HI in the sole cropping was12.5% lower than in the bi-cropping system.
 This was likely due to poor plant growth and development, which was attributed to soil N deficiency evidenced by the low CCI (Table 7), exacerbated by increased intraspecific competition for soil N at the 100% sowing density (Majumdar et al. 2016).
 Evidently, much of the energy was invested in vegetative production at the expense of grain production.

 The results from this study, showed that there was no effect of the drilling patterns in the bi-cropping treatments on wheat forage yield and this was thought to be due to improved environmental resource-use that helped to minimise antagonistic interactions for major growth resources.
 The uniform inter-row spacing may have promoted greater availability and better distribution of the above and below-ground resource pools, resulting in equal effects on wheat grain yield.
 Similar effects of uniformly, inter-spaced alternate rows were reported by Eskandari and Ghanbari-Bonjar (2010).
 In contrast, studies by Muhammad and Ranamukhaarachchi (2012), showed that when the intra and inter-row distances within and between the cereal and legume bi-crops were varied, the cereal grain yield declined, because of inter and intra-specific competition.
-However, the finding from the study reported here showed that in 2015 a lower (not statistically significant) biomass yield was recorded for the 3x3 pattern compared with other drilling patterns and a contributory factor was probably the above-ground interspecific competition for light, which was influenced by the crowdedness of the bi-cropped plants under conditions with ample water availability in the 2016 growing season.
+However, the finding from the study reported here showed that in 2015 a slightly lower (not statistically significant) biomass yield was recorded for the 3x3 pattern compared with other drilling patterns and a contributory factor was probably the above-ground interspecific competition for light, which was influenced by the crowdedness of the bi-cropped plants.

 CP concentration

 CP concentration is one of the most important parameters for assessing wheat forage and grain quality (Anil et al. 1998).
 This study showed improved wheat CP in the bi-cropping systems compared with that in the sole cropping system in both growing seasons.
 The CP in the bean was 2.4 times greater than that in the wheat in the crop mixture, as shown in Figure 2.
 Similarly Ghanbari-Bonjar (2000), Mariotti et al. (2006) and Chapagain (2014) reported, respectively, that the grain legume CP was 1.9, 2.4 and 1.9 times higher compared with that of the cereals, demonstrating the advantage of bi-cropping systems over sole cropping systems in terms of forage and grain quality.
-The use of wheat/bean bi-cropping systems can potentially help organic farmers to reduce dependency on imported non-forage protein-rich supplements and the protein enriched wheat forage and grain may help to achieve balanced feed for ruminants (Lithourgidis et al. 2011) and increase the volumes of high quality grain for bread economic value (Gooding et al. 2007).
+The use of wheat/bean bi-cropping systems can potentially help organic farmers to reduce dependency on imported non-forage protein-rich supplements and the protein enriched wheat forage and grain may help to achieve balanced feed for ruminants (Lithourgidis et al. 2011) and increase the volumes of high quality grain for bread, thus improve the economic value (Gooding et al. 2007).